orbeon/orbeon-forms-doc/Orbeon-Forms-Use-Cases.md

 ## Anonymous data capture

-An form is provided online and allows data to be captured anonymously.
+A form is provided online and allows data to be captured anonymously.
 Your organization can then consult the data.
 An example of this is the [Orbeon Forms PE Trial License form](http://demo.orbeon.com/orbeon/fr/orbeon/register/new).